How Manager Feedback and Interview Evaluations Improve Hiring in 2021

 How Job Interview Feedback Fits in the Applicant Journey

 Job interview evaluation influences other applicant touchpoints.
 As such, it can help you improve job descriptions, interview scripts, and other candidate communications.
-It also helps members of your hiring team become better at evaluating candidates.
-It’s a key best practice for any company that is serious about improving hiring outcomes.
+Equally important, it helps members of your hiring team become better at evaluating candidates.
+By all means, it’s a key best practice for any company that is serious about improving hiring outcomes.

 - Avoids typical evaluations of candidates that may be filled with ambiguity, superficial statements, and generalizations.

-- Your hiring decision is based on objective information that the candidate’s skills match your job or project requirements—not because they are an excellent resume writer.
+- You base your hiring decision on objective information that the candidate’s skills match your job or project requirements—not because they are an excellent resume writer.